ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 * In new RO-Crates the _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
 * The _RO-Crate Metadata File_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0] document in [flattened]  and [compacted] form
 * The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/1.2-DRAFT/context> by reference.
 * If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` instead of `ro-crate-metadata.json` then processing software should treat this as the _RO-Crate Metadata File_.
-If the crate is updated then the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.
+If the crate is updated then the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata File Descriptor_ SHOULD be updated to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.

 [JSON-LD](https://json-ld.org/) is a structured form of [JSON] that can represent a _Linked Data_ graph.